Varun-2123/Bcal/README.md

 samples, guidance on mobile development, and a full API reference.
 # Bcal

-A basic project to calculate and show the user their BMI with simple imput fields
+A basic project to calculate and show the user their BMI with simple input fields and Simple UI.